yyunikov/events-spring-rest-example/README.md

 # Events System
-Typical event collecting system as example of using Spring Data Rest, Spring Boot, Spring HATEOAS, Gradle and MongoDb
+Typical event collecting system as example of using Spring Data Rest, Spring Boot, Spring HATEOAS, Gradle, MongoDb and Docker

 How to run on Mac
 =================================================================